flixpressllc/FrixxerSchedulerDrafts/docs/00-overview-and-concept.md

 on.
 So far, we have NOT specified *exactly when* presentations will be aired.
 We have only addressed when presentations will play relative to each other within a span of time.

+For prototyping this system, scheduling is not necessary, as we will pretend that the correct `Presentations` will land on the web page at the right time.

 ## Equipment Setup and Execution
-As mentioned, an establishment will have one monitor displaying `Presentations` on a web page, and that one monitor that displays one web page is actually a `Channel`.
+As mentioned, an establishment will have one monitor displaying `Presentations` on a web page, and that one monitor that displays that web page is actually a `Channel`.
 This monitor really is hooked up to a physical computer that runs the web page *running on localhost*.
 This web page will periodically
 "poll" for `Presentations` to display, and it "polls" by [attempt] reading one or more .json files.
 Those .json files are created by the `Presentation`s presenter console application, also installed and run on the same machine as the localhost web page.